Federation of Rhodesia and Nyasaland: Military

 Corps training was handled by the Rhodesia and Nyasaland Corps of Engineers, Corps of Signals, and the Army Service Corps.

 In May 1958, three installations were named after "three of the most famous soldiers in the military history of Central Africa".
 The RAR camp in Llewellin was named Methuen Camp after Colonel J.A.
 Methuen.
 The Zomba Cantonment was named Cobbe Barracks after Lieutenant-Colonel Alexander Cobbe.
 The Lusaka military area was named Stephenson Barracks after Lieutenant-Colonel A. Stephenson.

 Llewellin Barracks in Bulawayo commemorated the first Governor-General of the Federation.
 The Battle of Tug Argan was commemorated in the name of Tug Argan Barracks in Ndola.

-The Army consisted of four African battalions: the 1st and 2nd Battalion, King's African Rifles; the Northern Rhodesia Regiment; and the Rhodesian African Rifles.1961, the all-White 1st Battalion of the Rhodesian Light Infantry regiment was added.
+The Army consisted of four African battalions: the 1st and 2nd Battalion, King's African Rifles; the Northern Rhodesia Regiment; and the Rhodesian African Rifles.In 1961, the all-White 1st Battalion of the Rhodesian Light Infantry regiment was added.

 The Rhodesia and Nyasaland Women's Military Air Service (known popularly as the "WAMS") was the Federation's women's auxiliary unit.
 In 1957 a policy change led to the unit being gradually scaled down until its work was taken over by civilian staff.